Address: Room 442, Robson Hall, 224 Dysart Rd., University of Manitoba, Winnipeg, Manitoba, R3T 2N2. Fax: 204-474-7580

 Denise can be reached at 204-474-6453, 438 Robson Hall.

-Corey Petsnik is a PhD student in social psychology at the University of Manitoba.
+Corey Petsnik is the Social Media and Website Coordinator for the CHRR.
+Among other things, he a PhD student in social psychology at the University of Manitoba.
 He maintains the Centre for Human Rights Research Twitter feed and Facebook page and assists with the centre’s website.
 His master’s research evaluated how witnessing ostracism affects observers’ views of human nature and their antisocial inclinations.